cms-hh/inference_tools/docs/content/introduction.md

 To use the same configuration the next time, ==make sure to use the same value you passed before.==

-2. Let law index your tasks and their parameters (for autocompletion):
+2. Let law index your tasks and their parameters:

 ```shell
 law index --verbose
 ```

-This is automatically done when sourcing the setup script, but in case you added a new task or changed the parameters of existing tasks, you might want to rerun this line so that law's autocompletion will track your updates.
+While indexing always sounds somewhat cumbersome, the law index file is just a human-readable file summarizing your tasks, the corresponding python modules, and their parameters.
+Law uses that file only to accelerate the autocompletion of the command line interface.

 You should see: